Kani shawlKashmiri weavingheritage textile

 The Making

 A Kani shawl is woven thread by thread, using 70 to 100 kanis (spindles), each carrying a different colored thread.
-Artisans work on a double-interlock twill tapestry technique.
+Artisans work using a double-interlock twill tapestry technique.

-The process begins with the Naqash (the master pattern designer) who sketches elaborate motifs inspired by nature and tradition on graph paper with mathematical precision.
-These patterns are translated into a Talim coded instruction set—crafted by the Talim guru/master artisan guiding the exact sequence of warp and weft threads, row by row.
+The process begins with the Naqash (the master pattern designer), who sketches elaborate motifs inspired by nature and tradition on graph paper with mathematical precision.
+These patterns are translated into a Talim coded instruction set, crafted by the Talim guru or master artisan, guiding the exact sequence of warp and weft threads, row by row.

 Each shawl can take months or even years to complete, depending on the complexity of the design.